jacekloboda/database-course/README.md

-database course at the agh
+database course at the agh.